DuongD0/CVRP_Vehicle_Routing/documentation/API_DOCUMENTATION.md

 #### 1. Poll for Pending Requests
 **Endpoint:** `GET /api/solve-cvrp?action=poll`

 **Description:** Used by MRA to poll for pending CVRP requests from the queue.
+The MRA uses adaptive polling: polls every 2 seconds when requests are found, and backs off to 10 seconds when no requests are available to reduce unnecessary network traffic.

 **Query Parameters:**
 - `action` (required): Must be `"poll"`